DURATION8 Days | ACTIVITYTrekking | MAX ALTITUDE3880 | TRIP GRADEModerate |

 A variety of foods, including Western, Chinese, Indian, Tibetan, Nepali, and local Sherpa items, are found on the menu.
 Breakfast, lunch, and dinner are included in the package.

-You can choose food of your own choice from the menu.
-In a group trek, 4-5 items are given as an option, but if you are having a trek with a guide and potter or in a small group, then you can have food of your choice.
+We can choose the food from the menu.
+In a group trek, 4-5 items are given as an option, but if you are having a solo trek with a guide and potter or in a small group, then you can have food of your choice.

-Normally, breakfast tea, coffee, milk, bread items, egg items, curry items, porridge, pancakes, and chapatti are common.
-For dinner and lunch, Nepali thali (rice, dal, curry, pickle, pappad), momo, pizza, chowmein, spaghetti, bakery items, and many more options are available.
+Normally, breakfast includes tea, coffee, milk, bread items, egg items, curry items, porridge, pancakes, and chapati.
+For dinner and lunch, Nepali thali (rice, dal, curry, pickle, and pappad), momo, pizza, chowmein, spaghetti, bakery items, and many more options are available.
 Local foods with special tastes are also found.
-The most hygienic food is Nepali thali because it contains a completely balanced diet.
+The most hygienic food is Nepali thali because it contains a complete, balanced diet.

-You will go up to Lukla on a flight and the trek begins on foot.
-In your entire Everest view trek, a private car/taxi for Airport pick-up and drop-off and a Lukla flight (Kathmandu to Lukla or Ramechap to Lukla / Same Way Back) are used as means of transportation.
-In the Everest region, from Lukla to Thengboche, you will have complete walk until you return to Lukla
+We will go to Lukla on a flight, and the trek begins on foot.
+A private car/taxi for airport pick-up/drop and a Lukla flight (Kathmandu to Lukla or Ramechap to Lukla / same way back) are used as means of transportation.
+We will trek from Lukla to Tengboche in the Everest region.

-Note: From 2018, In the High season, they run Lukla flights from Ramechap Due to the High Air Traffic at Tribhuwan International Airport.
+Note: From 2018, In the high season, the Lukla flight will takeoff from Ramechap due to the high air traffic at Tribhuwan International Airport.
 Here, high season means spring (mid-March to the end of May) and autumn (October–November).
-We have to be in Ramechap ( Manthali Airport ) around 6:30 so we have to leave kathmandu around 2 a.m.
+We have to be in Ramechap (Manthali Airport) around 6:30 am Therefore, we should leave Kathmandu around 2 a.m.

-You can charge gadgets in all tea houses but not in your bedroom.
-You should pay extra money and charging is available in the dining hall.
+We can charge gadgets in all tea houses but not in your bedroom.
+We should pay extra money and charging is available in the dining hall.
 Some tea houses charge per gadget and some charge per hour.
 Due to solar electricity, the owner used to take extra payment of charging.

 To book the Everest Panorama Trek Package, you should fill out an inquiry form from trekking sites available on the internet.
 Sending mail or using the direct contact form available at the WhatsApp number can also be done.
 You should clearly state your plan and date of trekking.